virtualrobotix/vrbrain_nuttx/NuttX/apps/nshlib/README.txt

       Default is zero.

   * CONFIG_NSH_ROMFSETC
-      Mount a ROMFS file system at /etc and provide a startup script at /etc/init.d/rcS.
+      Mount a ROMFS filesystem at /etc and provide a startup script at /etc/init.d/rcS.
 The default startup script will mount a FAT FS RAMDISK at /tmp but the logic is easily extensible.